bsteuber/lizzie-gcloud-setup/README.md

 ### Choosing a GPU

 Currently, Google offers three different types of GPU, ordered by price: Tesla K80, P100, and V100.
-The V100 will have the best performance (for me currently 1.5k n/s using the best-network.gz) but be more expensive, so you can chose whatever you feel is best.
+For me the P100 seems to have the best performance/cost ratio (achieving 1.5k n/s using the best-network.gz), but you can chose whatever you feel is best.
 See https://cloud.google.com/compute/pricing#gpus for prices, as well as https://browser.geekbench.com/cuda-benchmarks for a benchmark.
+Weirdly though, the V100 doesn't perform better than the P100 at all for me, not sure why that happens.

 ### Chosing a Zone